What is ‘Wild Therapy?

 Fees and session duration:

-Indoor initial session remains £20 for 50 minute session.
+Indoor initial session remains £20 for each 50-minute session.

 We would normally look to work weekly, usually at the same time and place as would for indoor work.